Blackstarstorm/What-Player-Are-You-/README.md

 ### !!!!!!Not all game genres will be in this app sadly since there are a lot of genres/sub-genres/hybrid-genres.
 Forgive me I love gaming, but it would get messy and crazy if all genres where in here.
 I will have more of an umbrella term with the genres.

+### P.S can you guess what consoles/game companies are being represented by the colors.
+Good Luck

 ![](https://media.giphy.com/media/TTy5YmVmhmWhq/giphy.gif)